weaveworks-guides/weave-net-legacy/microservices-seneca-ubuntu-simple/README.md

 This example demonstrates how to create a containerized set of microservices built with [Node.js](http://nodejs.org), and the microservices toolkit for Node.js, [Seneca](http://senecajs.org/).

-The example is derived from the Seneca microservices example which is available on [github](https://github.com/rjrodger/seneca-examples/tree/master/micro-services).
+The example is derived from the Seneca microservices example and is available on [github](https://github.com/rjrodger/seneca-examples/tree/master/micro-services).

 Specifically, you will:

-1. Provision two VMs with Ubuntu on a VirtualBox using Vagrant.
+1. Provision two VMs with Ubuntu on VirtualBox using Vagrant.
 2. Install and launch the Weave Network.
-3. Deploy three containers each with its own microservice: a web client, a log in and out service and a product offering service (depending on whether the user is logged in or not) between the two VMs.
+3. Deploy three containers each with its own microservice between the two VMs: a web client, a log-in and log-out service and a product offering service (depending on whether the user is logged in or not).
-4. Log into web service to test that containers are communicating.
+4. Test that the containers are communicating by logging into the webapp.

 The example does not require any programming and it will take 15 minutes to complete.